 Whereas most of the Bible is about recording the word of the Divine, the Psalms are a comprehensive compendium of our outgoing letters, filled with praise, anger, longing, love, jealousy, frustration, regret, grief, joy, and many questions.
 While the addressee is a specific god who doesn’t necessarily belong to everyone, the emotions are human and they are universal.

-During The Psalms Experience, which will take place November 1–11 as part of the White Light Festival, four choirs will sing 150 works by 150 composers spanning 1,000 years of music.
-This playlist—inspired by the concert series and the eclectic mixtapes of my ’90s youth, filled with coded messages and cries for help—brings together 34 modern psalms from the past six decades of (mostly) English-language popular music.
+During The Psalms Experience, which took take place November 1–11, 2017, as part of the White Light Festival, four choirs performed 150 works by 150 composers spanning 1,000 years of music.
+This playlist—inspired by the concert series and the eclectic mixtapes of my '90s youth, filled with coded messages and cries for help—brings together 34 modern psalms from the past six decades of (mostly) English-language popular music.

 Many of these selections quote the Psalms directly—the opening to Coolio's "Gangsta's Paradise" is perhaps the most iconic psalm reference in pop music history, although most people can also sing along to the classic reggae anthem "By the Rivers of Babylon."
 U2's 40, one of many U2 songs that lifts lines from the Psalms, is one of the band's go-to encores, with fans joining their voices into an impromptu chorus chanting, "How long to sing this song?"
 Bono's fascination with the Psalms is well documented here and here.